 As the individual flight lines have been captured at different times, changes in terrain reflectance can be expected between the image strips due to differing solar illumination, sun angle, ground use, as well as short and long term weather and seasonal conditions.
-Although much of this colour difference can be removed through the use colour balancing techniques and the placement of seamlines, in some cases it may remain visible.
+Although much of this colour difference can be removed through the use colour balancing techniques and the placement of seamlines, there will be cases in which it will remain visible.